djndl1/CSNotes/os/unix_linux/fileDirIO.md

     blkcnt_t  st_blocks;      /* Number of (typically 512B) blocks allocated */
 ```

-This field is meaningful only for regular files, directories and symbolic links.
+`st_size` is meaningful only for regular files, directories and symbolic links.
 A regular file of size 0 is allowed.
 The file size of a symbol link is the nubmer of bytes in the filename it points to.

 `truncate()` and `ftruncate()` truncate an existing file to a specified size (may increase the size).